KubeOps/gitlab-chart/doc/advanced/external-db/README.md

 1. GitLab requires PostgreSQL 9.6.
 1. The `pg_trgm` extension must be available
-1. A user named `gitlab` with the password created as a [Kubernetes Secret](../../installation/secrets.md#postgres-password)
+1. A user with the password created as a [Kubernetes Secret](../../installation/secrets.md#postgres-password)
-1. A database named `gitlabhq_production`, which the `gitlab` user has access to
+1. A database with full access granted to the user above

 ## Configuring `gitlab` to use an external database